CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/6-pub-sub/theory.md

 This lesson will be focused on `filter`, `tap`, `map` and what they are used for.

 These methods are used to manipulate the data before they reach the subscriber.
-So for example, the subscriber
+So for example, it reaches the subscribe we can transform it to * 10, and so on.
+We can use it via pipes.

+First, on the ngOnInit we will create a new property named subscriptionUppercaseList.
+Our observable that returns us a list of names is the `observableList$`.

+The way we can use to make all the names uppercase before reaching the list is by using

+`this.ob

 ### tap